About Scottish Massage Schools

 Sadly, Nick died in September 2001.

 Over the years, many, many graduates have set up in practice very successfully.
-Many former students are still involved with the School.
+Many former students are still involved with the Schools.
 Some work in clinics, off-shore, from home, others offer home visits.
 Companies approach Scottish Massage Schools when they have requests for work or clinic space - the information is then passed on to graduates.

 Maggie sold the Scottish Massage Schools to Lorna Forrester in 2009.
 Lorna is a fully trained Remedial Massage Therapist, Reflexologist and Aromatherapist, and brings a wealth of business experience from working in the finance industry for 15 years.
 She runs her own company which delivers massage and health & wellbeing seminars in the Corporate sector.
 She has also lectured at Scottish Massage Schools in Edinburgh since 2004.